balins/balins.github.io/about.md

 # The blog

-The idea to start my own blog and note the things I learn had been crossing my mind for many months.
+The idea to start my own blog and note down the things I learn had been crossing my mind for many months.
 However, I had never felt ready to put it into effect, because I've never considered myself an expert at any field.